 It’s useful to start from a wider view, after all the primary statements are a huge dependency for these other processes.

-The majority of organisations have followed the trend to address processes from a horizontal or value chain perspective, however it’s observed that while processes are named on a horizontal basis the actual organisation and method of managing process, data and business applications is often still done according to traditional functional leadership models.
+The majority of organisations have followed the trend to address processes from a horizontal or value chain perspective, however it’s observed that while processes are named on a horizontal basis the organisation and method of managing process, data and business applications is often still done according to traditional functional leadership models.

-Every step of RtR is beset by problems due to errors in previous steps, this is another reason why it’s important to take a step back and look at the end to end ‘big picture’.
-Secondly it’s important to retain a business based view of what the process aims to achieve.
+Every step of RtR is beset by problems due to errors in previous steps, this is another reason why it’s important to take a step back and look at the end to end process.
+Secondly it’s important to retain a business based view on what the process aims to achieve.
 It’s possible to find entire accounting teams working exclusively on the preparation of one IFRS disclosure, whilst highly capable they cannot always describe where their input data came from or the originating business transactions.
 Stepping outside the need to comply with specific requirements on a technical basis a core aim of financial and management reporting is to ensure that information accurately reflects the reality of the business.